donovan-h-parks/DBB/README.md

 ## Install

 The simplest way to install this package is through pip:
-> sudo pip install comparem
+> sudo pip install dbb

 ## Cite